phlummox/hs-code-nudge/README.md

 [gnu-shl-lib]: https://www.gnu.org/software/src-highlite/source-highlight-lib.html
 [stack]: https://github.com/commercialhaskell/stack

+## Limitations

+code-nudge detects any line of text in a comment which (after stripping leading whitespace) begins with one of:

+- `TODO`
+- `FIXME`
+- `XXX`
+- `NOTE`
+- `ATTN`

+These need not be followed by whitespace or any punctuation.
+It only prints the line in which the "to-do" is found - it won't handle multi-line to-do's.

 ## Reporting bugs

 I have hardly tested this at all, and any use of it is at your own risk.